bullet-train-co/bullet_train-core/bullet_train/docs/themes.md

 <% end %>
 ```

-This allows the theme engine to resolve which theme in the inheritance chain to include the `box` partial from.
+This allows the theme engine to resolve which theme in the inheritance chain will include the `box` partial.
 For example:

- - It might come from the “Light” theme today, but if you switch to the “Bold” theme later, it’ll can start pulling it from there.
+ - It might come from the “Light” theme today, but if you switch to the “Bold” theme later, it’ll start pulling it from there.
  - If you start extending “Light”, you can override its `box` implementation and your application will pick up the new customized version from your theme automatically.
- - If (hypothetically) `box` became generalized and move into the parent “Tailwind CSS” theme, your application would pick it up from the appropriate place.
+ - If (hypothetically) `box` became generalized and moved into the parent “Tailwind CSS” theme, your application would pick it up from the appropriate place.

 ### Let your designer name their theme.